shalivan/shalivan.github.io/_posts/PSY/09-01-01-Narratology.md

 **Pacing**, **Build up** Stimulus delta over moments.
 Surprise changes moment to moment and our desire.
 - slow pacing allow to embrace detail
 ## Tension
-tension - Disconnect between goal and current situation and obstacle between those two. - waiting
+**tension** - Disconnect between goal and current situation and obstacle between those two. - waiting
+**surprise**  - audienc dont know about the bomb under the table and are surprised by explosion
+**suspense**  - audience know about bomb under table, whitch create suspence

 ## Exposition
 Explanation is not as fun as phenomena itself.